Mental Health Facilities Duluth, MN

 Cambia Hills Day Treatment Program Intensive Day Treatment Program

-Cambia Hills Day Treatment Program Intensive Day Treatment Program is one of mental health facilities in Duluth, Minnesota, located at 4849 Ivanhoe Street, 55803 zip code.
+Cambia Hills Day Treatment Program Intensive Day Treatment Program is a mental health clinic in Duluth, MN, located at 4849 Ivanhoe Street, in the 55803 zip code.
 Cambia Hills Day Treatment Program Intensive Day Treatment Program provides partial hospitalization/day treatment and outpatient treatment.
-Cambia Hills Day Treatment Program Intensive Day Treatment Program provides trauma therapy, individual psychotherapy and behavior modification to children / adolescents.
-Cambia Hills Day Treatment Program Intensive Day Treatment Program also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services provided at Cambia Hills Day Treatment Program Intensive Day Treatment Program include family psychoeducation and court-ordered outpatient treatment.
+Cambia Hills Day Treatment Program Intensive Day Treatment Program offers group therapy, trauma therapy and behavior modification to children / adolescents.
+Cambia Hills Day Treatment Program Intensive Day Treatment Program also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+More services at Cambia Hills Day Treatment Program Intensive Day Treatment Program include court-ordered outpatient treatment and family psychoeducation.

 Learn More